nasarmo/rush/README.md

-Local Setup Instructions:
+## Local Setup Instructions:

-1)mvn clean install
+1)'mvn clean install'

-2)cd ui && npm install && npm run build
+2)'cd ui && npm install && npm run build'

 3)make sure you are in root directory 'rush'

-4)docker build -t thescore-rush .
+4)'docker build -t thescore-rush .'

-5)docker run -p8080:8089 thescore-rush
+5)'docker run -p8080:8089 thescore-rush'

-6)on browser, hit http:localhost:8080/
+6)in browser - hit localhost:8080/

-Welcome to...The rush!
+## Welcome to...The rush!

+### Description:

 The application will automatically load the provided rushing.json file (can be found in the resource folder.
 It will provide 10 players per page (passed from the UI).